ENUSEC/PubQuiz/questions.md

 3. Which country makes Panama hats?
 > Ecuador

-4. Since 1921, in which country has the Encyclopedia Britannica been published?
-> USA

-5. How many legs does a butterfly have?
+4. How many legs does a butterfly have?
 >6

-6. From the Greek for “likeness”, what word of four letters is used in both religious art and computing?
->Icon

-7. What did the S stand for in Harry S. Truman, 33rd President of the United States?
+5. What did the S stand for in Harry S. Truman, 33rd President of the United States?
 > Nothing, it was just his initial

-8. Originally beginning with a 1984 conference, what does the acronym TED stand for?
+6. Originally beginning with a 1984 conference, what does the acronym TED stand for?
 > Technology, Entertainment, Design

-9. Jack Dorsey, Evan Williams, Biz Stone and Noah Glass launched which revolutionary service in 2006?
+7. Jack Dorsey, Evan Williams, Biz Stone and Noah Glass launched which revolutionary web-service in 2006?
 >Twitter

-10. Wikipedia was launched in what year?
+8. Wikipedia was launched in what year?
 > 2001

-11. Now an everyday words, what term was coined by the Irish painter Robert Barker in the 1790s to describe his views of Edinburgh, painted on the interior of a cylinder and designed to be viewed from the inside?
-> Panorama

-12. The oldest surviving building in Edinburgh stands at the highest point of Castle Rock and is a chapel dedicated to which saint, the wife of the eleventh-century monarch Malcom III?
-> St Margaret

 ## Film and Television